"As each one has received a gift, minister it to one another,

 Click here for more library information.

 The St. Philip’s BookShelf Ministry is our bookstore.
-We call it a ministry because we sell our items at virtually our cost.
+We call it a ministry because we sell our items at very close to our cost, which is usually less than you would pay buying elsewhere.
 Many types of books are available.
-If you don’t see a title you’d like, see Todd Moore or Fr.
+If you're looking for a title you don't see, speak to Todd Moore or Fr.
 Noah; we may be able to order it for you.

 St. Philip’s Cemetery was established in 2001, and is available to Orthodox Christians of any parish and their Christian spouses and children.
 Click here for details.
 See Susan Psomiadis or Fr.
 Noah for more information, or contact the church office at 215-721-4947.

-Icon of Iveron Prayer Group - Since 2002, participants in this prayer group have been taking turns praying the Akathist before the Iveron Icon of the Mother of God, so that every day our prayers are offered, especially for newlyweds.
-If you are interested in joining us, see Angie Drăghici, Niko Chocheli, or Mary Kompass for more information.
+Since 2002, participants in this prayer group have been taking turns praying the Akathist before the Iveron Icon of the Mother of God, so that every day our prayers are offered, especially for newlyweds.
+If you are interested in joining us, see Mary Kompass for more information.